MicrosoftDocs/Hololens/hololens/app-deploy-intune.md

 1. Upload an app to a Line of Business, or upload a custom app to your Intune tenant.
 See also: [Enterprise app management](/windows/client-management/mdm/enterprise-app-management).

 2. [Assign your app to a group](/mem/intune/apps/apps-deploy).
-Based on the assignment type you choose, the app can be delivered automatically or available to be readily pulled down if you have a selection of apps.
+Based on the chosen assignment type, the app can be delivered automatically or available to be readily pulled down if you have a selection of apps.

 > [!NOTE]
 > When building your appx bundle make sure to account for including the architecture for the device(s) that you are deploying to.
 HoloLens 2 is ARM64, and HoloLens (1st Gen) is x86.
 You may include both in a single appx bundle if you plan on having a mixed devices environment.